 This section describes functions for handling and manipulating strings.
-In the functions below, the parameters are expressions where s should be interpreted as a string.

 All functions can be used in both the data load script and in chart expressions, except for Evaluate which can only be used in the data load script.

 Use the drop-down on each function to see a brief description and the syntax of each function.
 Click the function name in the syntax description for further details.

 Capitalize() returns the string with all words in initial uppercase letters.